pypa/virtualenv/docs/development.rst

   the SPDX rendering; the release workflow runs ``tox r -e spdx`` to write ``virtualenv.spdx.json`` from ``virtualenv.cdx.json`` and check it with ``pyspdxtools``.
 Both envs run on Python 3.14 because ``spdx-tools`` fails to import on 3.15.
+- ``virtualenv.openvex.json`` states, for each advisory against an embedded wheel, whether environments virtualenv creates are affected and what users can do about it.
+Maintainers edit it by hand, in the pull request that bumps an embedded wheel and whenever `OSV <https://osv.dev>`_ lists a new advisory for a bundled version.
+Each edit raises ``version`` and sets ``timestamp``.
+A statement defaults to ``affected``; use ``not_affected`` with a ``justification`` only when a created environment cannot reach the vulnerable code. ``tox r -e readme`` validates the file against the OpenVEX 0.2.0 schema and fails when it names a wheel, by purl and SHA-256, that the built wheel does not bundle, so the daily embedded wheel upgrade pull request stays red until someone updates the statements.
+The release workflow attaches the file as it stands at the release tag.

 Automated testing
 =================